google/fuzzer-test-suite/engine_comparison/README.md

 ### Gcloud Usage

 Before running experiments, use `gcloud_creator.sh` to create the initial VM.
-This can take 45-60 seconds to spin up, and `begin_experiment.sh` will not work until it's ready.
+This can take 45-60 seconds, but `gcloud_creator.sh` doesn't exit until google cloud is ready for `begin_experiment.sh` to run; one needs only to wait for the "Instance Created" output message.

+In general, `gcloud` commands don't complete until the task is fully finished, but there is sometimes a small latency.

-VM status can be found on [the gcloud console](https://pantheon.corp.google.com/compute/instances?project=fuzzer-test-suite)
+VM status can also be found on [the gcloud console](https://pantheon.corp.google.com/compute/instances?project=fuzzer-test-suite)

 VM naming is automatic, so only one argument is used.
 First call as: